GithHayden/django-mythware/README.md

 ## Credits

-### Content

-- The background photo on all pages of this website was copied from [Background photo](https://image.freepik.com/foto-gratis/barras-de-chocolate-oscuro-con-granos-de-cacao-en-la-mesa-de-madera_23-2147873730.jpg).
-- The photo on the home text section of this website was copied from [Home photo](https://image.freepik.com/free-photo/fresh-chocolate-mini-cakes_23-2147896378.jpg).
-- The health benefits text on the home page text section of this website was copied from [About health benefits](https://www.webmd.com/diet/a-z/raw-foods-diet).
-- The photo on the recipes page of this website was copied from [Recipes photo](https://image.freepik.com/free-photo/melted-chocolate-bowl-and-crushed-bar-on-chopping-board-with-wooden-spoon_23-2147867190.jpg).
-- The Recipes for this website were copied from [Recipes](http://rawfoodrecipes.com/).

 ### Acknowledgements
-- I received inspiration for this project from my personal interest in food for health.
-[Mark Sisson](https://www.marksdailyapple.com/) a Paleo and Ketogenic expert, has in particular commenced my interest in food for health.
 - For the technical skills used in this project, I harnessed the knowledge gained from the [Code Institute - Diploma in Software Development](https://www.codeinstitute.net/), [Stack Overflow](https://stackoverflow.com/), [W3 Schools](https://www.w3schools.com/), [Bootstrap](http://getbootstrap.com/) and [Bootsnipp](https://bootsnipp.com/).